Skaftafell 3-Hour Glacier Hike

-Join us for this glacier walk tour, Iceland's most popular outdoor activities, into the magnificent ice-world of Vatnajökull, the largest glacier in Europe.
-Your certified glacier guide will introduce you to the basics of glacier hiking while you witness stunning scenery and astonishing ice formations as far as the eye can see... and, you'll get a chance to follow the steps of Game of Thrones into frozen adventures!
+Join us for a walk on the glacier, one of Iceland's most popular outdoor activities.
+Hike into the magnificent ice-world of Vatnajökull, the largest glacier in Europe.
+Your certified glacier guide will show you stunning scenery and astonishing ice formations.

-✓ Views of Ice Formations, ✓ Small Group Experience, ✓ Hike on Vatnajokull, Europe’s Largest Glacier, ✓ A taste of pure glacial water, … and more
+✓ Views of Ice Formations ✓ Small group experience ✓ Hike on Vatnajökull glacier ✓ A taste of pure glacier water

 Are you ready for the adventure?